 When the registers (or grills) over your air vents become covered with dust, the air that blows out of your vents can carry away those dust particles and circulate them throughout your home.
 When exhaust fans get dirty with dust, they’re unable to clean your air as efficiently as before.
 Use a microfiber dust cloth to remove as many particles as possible from these often neglected items.

 A home with less clutter is easier to clean and is bound to put you in better spirits.
 There are a multitude of decluttering methods that you can try according to your preferences, but if you’re looking to complete this project in a hurry, stick to these basic steps:

 Declutter by category (books, toiletries, bed linens, etc.), rather than by room.

 Create the following piles for items you’re giving up: donate, sell, trash, and recycle.

 Give up anything that you don’t use, don’t like, or that you most likely will not need in the future.
 Think of it this way: if you were to move from your current home, would this item be worth the time and the price of packing and taking it with you?

 5. Change the direction of your ceiling fan.

 You can use your ceilings fans to make your rooms feel warmer in winter and cooler in summer.
 For winter, your fan should rotate clockwise to force warm air down in your direction.
 For summer, change your ceiling fan’s direction to counter-clockwise so that you can enjoy the wind-chill effect it creates.

-Our technicians at Rescue Air Heating and Cooling have the training and expertise to assist you with all of your HVAC and indoor air quality needs.
+Our technicians at Rescue Air and Plumbing have the training and expertise to assist you with all of your HVAC and indoor air quality needs.
 Our team is driven by forward-thinking, resourceful, and honest people who take pride in knowing we always do what is right.